TourmalineCore/React-Packages/packages/react-table-responsive/README.md

 - Actions column.
 Easy way to create interactive table by adding action buttons to each row.
 - External trigger of the server side table data reloading.
 - Customizable column filtration.
 You can use your own filter-component or override the default filtration behaviour.
-- Passing `react-table` props to the underlying engine as is. (not all the features are supported, see the list at the end)
+- Passing `react-table` props to the underlying engine as is. (not all the features are supported, see the list [here](#unsupported-features-from-react-table))

-## Client Side Table
+# Client Side Table

-The most basic usage of ClientTable:
+The most basic usage of the ClientTable:

 ```JSX
 import {ClientTable} from '@tourmalinecore/react-table-responsive';